What is an LLC Registered Agent? (The Complete Guide)

 A man organizing paperwork for managing compliance documents

-Compliance document is a general term used to describe information and records that your business must keep on file with the Secretary of State or other state agency.
+Registered agents manage compliance documents — a catch-all term for the records your business must keep on file with the Secretary of State or another state agency.

 Related Article: How to Change Registered Agent for an LLC